 (3) Energy Conservation Measures for Plant & Township lighting:

-(i) Installation of Light Emitting Diode (LED) and optimisation of lighting voltage.(Sankrail, Nalagarh, Maratha, Dadri)
+v.
+Installation of Light Emitting Diode (LED) (Sankrail, Rauri, Rabriyawas, Dadri)

 (4) Installation Of Energy Efficient Equipments: